-Name and Age Director Director Business Experience CLASS A DIRECTORS ( Serving until the 20 )25 Annual Meeting) Abney S. Boxley, III Age 64 1994 President of Boxley Family, LLC and Chairman, Boxley Ready Mix, LLC since 2021.
-Mr. Boxley's financial and business background, as well as his knowledge of construction and economic development opportunities in the Company's service area, along with his leadership as chair of the Audit Committee, make him a valuable Board member.
-Elizabeth A. McClanahan Age 63 2022 CEO, Virginia Tech Foundation since 2021; President, Dean, and Street Distinguished Professor at Appalachian School of Law; served on the Court of Appeals of Virginia and the Supreme Court of Virginia; Chief Deputy Attorney General of Virginia.
+Name and Age Year In Which First Elected As Director Business Experience CLASS A DIRECTORS (Serving until the e 2025 Annual Meeting) Abney S. Boxley, III Age 65 1994 President of Boxley Family, LLC and Chairman, Boxley Ready Mix, LLC since 2021; Executive Vice President, Summit Materials 2018- 2021; Director, Pinnacle Financial Partners; Director, Insteel Industries, Inc.; Director, Carilion Clinic.
+Mr. Boxley's financial and business background, as well as his knowledge of construction and economic development opportunities in the Company's service area, along with his leadership as chair of the Audit Committee, make him a valuable member of our Board.
+Elizabeth A.McClanahan Age 64 2022 CEO, Virginia Tech Foundation since 2021; President, Dean, and Street Distinguished Professor at Appalachian School of Law 2019-2021; served on the Court of Appeals of Virginia and the Supreme Court of Virginia 2003-2019; Chief Deputy Attorney General of Virginia 2002- 2003.
+Director, Carilion Clinic.
 Ms. McClanahan's extensive legal experience and executive leadership make her a valuable member of our Board.
-John B. Williamson, III Age 68 1998 Chairman of the Board, Resources and Roanoke Gas Company since 2002; Director, Bank of Botetourt, Inc.; President and CEO, Resources 1998-2014.
-Mr. Williamson's utility industry and board experience as well as his in-depth knowledge of the operational, financial, and regulatory aspects of the Company, make him a valuable member of our Board.
-CLASS B DIRECTORS ( Serving until the 20 023 Annual Meeting) Nancy Howell Agee Age 70 2005 See disclosure in Proposal No. 1 above.
-Jacqueline L. Archer Age 60 2020 See disclosure in Proposal No. 1 above.
-Robert B. Johnston Age 57 2022 See disclosure in Proposal No. 1 above.
-J. Allen Layman Age 70 1991 See disclosure in Proposal No. 1 above.
-CLASS C DIRECTORS (Serving until the 20 024 Annual Meeting) T. Joe Crawford Age 67 2018 Retired Vice-President and General Manager, Steel Dynamics Roanoke Bar Division 2006-2019; President and Chief Operating Officer, Roanoke Electric Steel Corporation 2004-2006.
-Mr. Crawford's professional and community board experience make him a valuable Board member.
-Maryellen F. Goodlatte Age 70 2001 Attorney, law firm of Glenn Feldmann Darby & Goodlatte since 1983.
-Mrs. Goodlatte's experience as an attorney in the Company's service area, in addition to her leadership as chair of the Governance and Nominating Committee, make her a valuable member of the Board.
-Paul W. Nester Age 48 2020 President, CEO and Director, Resources and Roanoke Gas Company since 2020.
-President, Roanoke Gas Company 2019-2020; Vice-President, Treasurer, Corporate Secretary and CFO, Resources and Roanoke Gas Company 2012-2019.
-Mr. Nester provides the Board with in-depth knowledge of the utility industry, the Company's operations, business strategy, risks and economic climate.
+John B. Williamson, III Age 69 1998 Chairman of the Board, Resources and Roanoke Gas Company since 2002; Director, Bank of Botetourt, Inc.; President and CEO, Resources 1998-2014.
+Mr. Williamson's utility industry and board experience as well as his in-depth knowledge of the operational, financial and regulatory aspects of the Company, make him a valuable member of our Board.